VFF’s Consulting Conservation Forestry

 How do I take really good care of my forest?
 How do I meet the planning, mapping, and forest management requirements of Vermont’s Current Use program?
 My forest access roads are badly eroded–how do I deal with that?
 I’d like to harvest trees without compromising my forest’s health–what does that look like?
 Can I deal with invasive plants like common buckthorn without using pesticides?
 Are cost-share funds available for some of my forest work?

 Vermont Family Forests’ conservation foresters work with forest landowners to answer these questions and a whole lot more.

-In our office, a wall of shelving holds more than 175 green 3-ring binders—one for each of the family forest owners we work with in the forests in and around center-west Vermont.
-Collectively, the binders represent nearly 19,000 acres of private forest land.
-Most landowners initially contact us needing a management plan to satisfy the requirements of Vermont’s Current Use Program.
+In our office, a wall of shelves holds more than 200 green binders—one for each of the family forest owners we work with in the forests in and around the Center-west Ecoregion of Vermont.
+Collectively, the binders represent more than 22,000 acres of private forest land.

-VFF also offers events solely for the landowners within its green-binder pool—events like our annual VFF landowner gathering and special landowner workshops that teach particular skills in forest conservation.
+VFF also offers events solely for the landowners within its green-binder pool—like our annual VFF landowner gathering and special landowner workshops that teach particular skills in forest conservation.